spyrospav/wcoj/README.md

 ## Structure

-In order to avoid writing a full SQL parser + Database, we opted to write a imple `db.py` file that contains a `Relation` class to simulate a simple relational table.
+In order to avoid writing a full SQL parser + Database, we opted to write a simple `db.py` file that contains a `Relation` class to simulate a simple relational table.

 We define some helping classes in `utils.py`.
 More specifically, we implement a `HashTrie` structure supporting all the operations for the trie iterators described in the original paper.